-Over the last decades, banks, insurers, pension funds, investments firms and other financial institutions have become subject to sometimes dramatically new, but always substantially more legislation.
+Over the last few decades, banks, insurers, pension funds, investments firms and other financial institutions have become subject to sometimes dramatically new, but always substantially more, legislation.
 This is especially true for the EU.
-Moreover, Brexit has already caused changes to key pieces of EU financial legislation, and its effects will most probably be become ever more significant in the years to come.
+Moreover, Brexit has already caused profound changes to the dynamics of EU financial regulation, and its effects will likely become ever-more significant in the years to come.

-This book serves as a comprehensive introduction to European banking and financial law.
-The book is organized around the three economic themes that are central to the financial industry: (i) financial markets; (ii) banking and financial institutions; and (iii) financial transactions.
-It covers not only regulatory law, but also commercial law that is relevant for the most important financial transactions.
+This book serves as a comprehensive introduction to these developments, and, more generally, to European banking and financial law.
+It is organised around the three economic themes that are central to the financial industry: (i) financial markets, (ii) banking and financial institutions and (iii) financial transactions.
+It covers not only regulatory law but also commercial law that is relevant for the most important financial transactions.

-This second edition has been completely revised.
-The basic structure of the first edition has been maintained, but all chapters have been thoroughly rewritten and restructured.
-Attention is now also shed on topics such as shadow banking and credit rating agencies.
+This Second Edition has been completely revised.
+The basic structure of the First Edition has been maintained, but all chapters have been thoroughly rewritten and restructured.
+Attention is now also given to topics such as shadow banking and credit rating agencies.
 As a matter of course, all new relevant legislation and case law has been included.
-Also, on the basis of real-life class-room experience, student questions and further reading suggestions have been updated and expanded.
+In addition, on the basis of real-life classroom experience, student questions and further reading suggestions have been updated and expanded.

-1. Sources of EU financial law; 2.
-The primary market; 3.
-The secondary market; 4.
-Market abuse; 5.
-Consumer and Investor Protection; 6.
-Banking, EU supervision and bank structures; 7.
-Authorisation, capital requirements and governance rules; 8.
-Bank insolvency; 9.
-The investment firm and the investment fund; 10.
-Custody and transfer of cash and securities; 11.
-Loan finance; 12.
-Derivatives; 13.
-Collateralised Finance; 14.
-Structured finance; 15.
-Answers to questions
+Part A Introduction 1.
+Sources of EU Financial Law Part B Financial Markets 2.
+The Primary Market 3.
+The Secondary Market 4.
+Market Abuse 5.
+Consumer and Investor Protection Part C Financial Institutions 6.
+Banking, EU Supervision and Bank Structures 7.
+Authorisation, Capital Requirements and Governance Rules 8.
+Bank Insolvency 9.
+The Investment Firm and the Investment Fund Part D Financial Transactions 10.
+Custody and Transfer of Cash and Securities 11.
+Loan Finance 12.
+Derivatives 13.
+Collateralised Finance 14.
+Structured Finance 15.
+Answers